Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Methodology

 Following the popularity of the Lee--Carter model, \cite{li2005coherent} proposed a multi-population extension, commonly referred to as the Li--Lee model.
 The model assumes that similar regions share a common long-term mortality improvement trend, supplemented by region-specific components.
 The model is formulated as follows:

-for $x = 1, \dots, N$, $t=1, \dots, T$, and $i = 1, \dots, n$, where $A(x,i)$ represents the age-specific mean of mortality rate over time for region $i$, $K(t)$ is the common time trend of mortality rates, and $B(x)$ is the age-specific loading associated with $K(t)$. $\kappa(t, i)$ represents the region-specific mortality trend for region $i$, and $b(x,i)$ is the corresponding age-specific loading. $\epsilon(x,t,i)$ is the error term of the model.
+for $x = 1, \dots, N$, $t=1, \dots, T$, and $i = 1, \dots, n$, where $A(x,i)$ represents the age-specific mean of mortality rate over time for region $i$, $K(t)$ represents the common time trend in mortality across all regions, and $B(x)$ is the age-specific loading associated with $K(t)$, $\kappa(t, i)$ represents the region-specific mortality trend for region $i$ in addition to the common trend, and $b(x,i)$ is the corresponding age-specific loading. $\epsilon(x,t,i)$ is the error term of the model.
 Similar to the Lee--Carter model, to solve the model identification issue, the following constraints are imposed:

 To estimate the Li--Lee model, we follow the product-ratio functional method proposed in Hyndman--Booth--Yasmeen (HBY) model \citep{hyndman2013coherent}.
 The HBY model can be considered a generalization of the Li–Lee model, allowing for additional bilinear age–time interaction terms to be included.
 The HBY model decomposes mortality rates into a product term and a ratio term, applying SVD to retain up to six principal components.
 If we choose to retain only the first principal component for both the product term and the ratio term, the HBY model simplifies to the Li--Lee model.